Skip to main content

 Summary

-Connected communities mean how easily people can interact with the world around them.
+Connected communities is about ensuring people can interact with the world around them.
 This includes physical and digital connectivity.
 Physical connectivity helps people to reach places to live, work, have fun and meet up.
-Digital connectivity and inclusion helps people to learn and get connected, for instance, through using a device and data.
+Digital connectivity and digital inclusion help people to learn and get connected to the internet, for instance, through using a device and data.
+All of this helps people feel connected to one another and the world around them.

 Considerations

-Not everyone has access to a car, in particular, people on low incomes.
-Making sure that all our residents are better connected through quick and reliable public transport is important.
-This could be buses, and active travel infrastructures such as walking and cycling .
-It means that they can access local amenities and opportunities.
-In particular, we should think about connectivity for disabled people so that they too can fully take part and access places to live, work and play.
+Making sure that all our residents are better connected through quick and reliable public transport is important, given that many residents do not have access to a car.
+This could be buses, trains or metro, and active travel infrastructures such as walking and cycling, to ensure everyone can access local amenities and opportunities.
+As an exemplar region for disabled people, it is essential to ensure disabled people can fully take part and access places to live, work and play.

 With so much happening online, getting connected online is as important as physical connectivity.
 We must think about making sure communities have access to cheaper, quick and reliable broadband internet access.
 We must also be building in digital inclusion, so that all citizens, including older people and people on low incomes, can make use of the internet.